course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 [A German translation of this blog post is available.]({% link _posts/2025-08-08-tactile_plan_de.markdown %})

+Quick disclaimer: It’s been ages since I last wrote a blog post.
+The wording’s a bit rough in places, but I just wanted to finally get this piece out there.

 We need to talk about tactile maps.

 ![A meme with the text “There's no time to explain, get in and be cool.”
 Beneath the text is a photo of the driver's side of a car.
 A dog wearing sunglasses is looking toward the windshield with its paw and front leg resting lengthwise on the window.](/media/2025_unifest_car.png)